2013 Co-Offensive Coordinator

 2011 New Mexico Bowl

-Jim Harding begins his first season as Utah's offensive line coach and his eighth year overall under new offensive coordinator Dave Christensen.
+Jim Harding begins his first season as Utah's offensive line coach and his ninth year overall under new offensive coordinator Dave Christensen.
 Harding spent the last five seasons at Wyoming with Christensen and was an offensive graduate assistant under Christensen at Missouri from 2002-04.

 At Wyoming, Harding coached the offensive line from 2009-13.
 After four years as the co-offensive line coach (he was also the run game coordinator in 2012), Harding was promoted to co-offensive coordinator and offensive line coach in 2013.
 The Cowboys finished 22nd in the country in 2013 total offense, averaging 472.8 yards a game.